Skip to main content.

 The Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation

-This state-of-the-art, 70,000-square-foot science facility, home to the Biology, Chemistry, and Computer Science Programs, opened in 2007.
+This state-of-the-art, 70,000-square-foot science facility, home to the Biology, Chemistry and Biochemistry, and Computational Sciences Programs, opened in 2007.
 The Lynda and Stewart Resnick Science Laboratories wing opened in 2009.
 Designed by Rafael Viñoly Architects, a New York City firm, the dramatic, two-story building includes nearly 17,000 square feet of dedicated laboratory space.
 Biology equipment in the facility includes DNA and protein electrophoresis instruments, a digital gel imaging system, an array of standard PCR machines, a Real-Time PCR machine, two fluorescent microscopes, and a wide range of ecology field equipment.

 The Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation